Flow / Admins / Developers

 By Tim Combridge

-Salesforce Flow empowers you to build complex business solutions using clicks, not code.
-Flow Builder is the most powerful tool that a Salesforce Admin has at their disposal, giving you similar powers that Salesforce developers have.
-If you need to perform mass updates across multiple unrelated records, or complex logic into opportunity conversion, these are common examples for when you should use Flow.
+Salesforce Flow empowers you to automate complex business processes using clicks, not code.
+Flow Builder is the most powerful tool that a Salesforce Admin has, giving you similar powers that Salesforce Developers have.
+If you need to perform mass updates across multiple unrelated records, or complex logic for opportunity conversion, these are common examples for when you should use Flow.

-The benefit of Salesforce Flow is that they are easy to maintain because anyone (assuming they know Flows) should be able to follow along with what you built.
+The benefit of Salesforce Flow is that they are relatively easy to maintain because anyone (assuming they know Flow) should be able to follow along with what you have built.

-There are 3 main “building blocks” of any Flow:
+There are three main “building blocks” of any Flow:

 1. Elements are the individual building blocks of the Flow.
-These perform logical actions such as assignments, decisions, or loops.
+They sit on the Flow Canvas as cards or blocks and perform logical actions such as assignments, decisions, or loops.
 There are also data elements that will query the database or commit record changes.

 3. Resources are the individual variables of data that are to be used in a Flow – these can be strings of text, numbers, records, formulae, or collections.